dazinator/dazinator.github.io/source/_posts/2016-01-17-imagining-a-dotnetnuke-project-type-for-visual-studio.md

 ## Introducing the "DnnProj"

 I am currently developing a new VS Project Type explicitly for DotNetNuke development.
-The rest of the blog will describe my vision for how this will work.
+The rest of this blog post will describe my vision for how this will work.

 ### Installing the Project Type